Skip to main content

 Inspectors

 7.1.
-Inspectors employed by CIW have come from a variety of professional backgrounds within health and social care; many have previously worked as nurses, social workers, teachers or as registered managers of care services.
-However all inspectors are civil servants and must meet the professional standards set out in the Civil Service Code (External link).
+Inspectors employed by CIW have come from a variety of professional backgrounds within childcare, education or health and social care; many have previously worked as nurses, social workers, teachers or as providers or managers of childcare services.
+However, all inspectors are civil servants and must meet the professional standards set out in the Civil Service Code (External link).
 As with social care workers, inspectors also act in accordance with the Code of Professional Practice for Social Care (External link) This brings the expectation that inspectors will:

 • carry out their work with care, integrity, courtesy, sensitivity and professionalism;